‘Black Ink Crew’s’ Sky Days Flaunts Assets In Cut-Out Bikini Top

 In addition, 600 Breezy shared his steamy romance with Sky on his Instagram page.
 A new post from yesterday showed the couple engaging in major PDA.
 They were clearly feeling each other, as the rapper held Days in his arms while getting ready to kiss her.

-Days wore a black zip-up crop top, along with a matching skirt.
-She also wore a large jacket on top which incorporated denim, along with a black, leather-like fabric.
-She also wore a pair of sunglasses, and held a black purse in her left hand.
+In that post, Days wore a navy blue zip-up crop top, along with a matching skirt.
+She also wore a large jacket on top which incorporated denim, along with black, leather-like fabric.
+She also wore a pair of sunglasses and held a black purse in her left hand.

 Fans can hope for more updates from the pair in the coming weeks.
 It looks like they’re more than happy to go public with their relationship.
 Plus, fans can check out Sky’s recent updates, one which even showed her going totally nude.